ChromaPIE/undefined-gregic/README.md

-# undefined-gregic
+# Undefined Gregic
+Name undecided, well, who knows.

-Name undecided.
-Only have to know that this is a modpack.
+Only have to know that this is a modpack, for a video game, known as ***Minecraft***.